Alcohol in New Zealand

 Alcohol has been consumed in New Zealand since the arrival of Europeans.
 The most popular alcoholic beverage is beer.
 The legal age to purchase alcohol is 18.
+New Zealand has an above average consumption rate of alcohol, in 2016 ranking 32nd globally in per-capita total alcohol consumption.

 History

 Early history

 There is no oral tradition or archaeological evidence of Māori using alcohol before the arrival of Europeans.